-In order to prevent malicious software from rewriting crucial firmware and manufacturing information stored in the Embedded Controller's serial Flash, CL1 provides a hardware write protect mechanism.
+In order to prevent malicious software from rewriting crucial firmware and manufacturing information stored in the Embedded Controller's serial Flash, CL1B provides a firmware write protect mechanism.
 This mechanism is only disabled by a full system reset.
 It is enabled by the EC.
 Once enabled, the write protect may not be disabled except by another system reset.